ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 ### Disabling Victim Tag

 An attacker might intentionally disable a victim's tag as a form of harassment.
-This could be done with physical access to the tag, using a victim's own device to disable the tag, or with remote access to disable the tag via the crowd-sourced network.
+This could be done with physical access to the tag, using a victim's own device to disable the tag, or with remote access to disable the tag via the crowdsourced network.
 The impact and likelihood of this attack is medium.
 The feasibility is moderate, as it requires some access to victim's tag, device, or account.
 The risk level is therefore medium.
 Physical disablement of a tag cannot be mitigated, but other forms of disablement may be mitigated by notifying users that a change has been made on their account, similar to suspicious login notifications.

 ### Multi-Tag Correlation Attack